samyakshah3/README.md/README.md

 🧘🏻‍♂️ Apart from work, I enjoy cooking, staying fit, following soccer, and practicing meditation and mindfulness.

-📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/shahsamyak/) to explore opportunities or learn more about my professional journey!
+📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/shahsamyak/) to explore opportunities and learn more about my professional journey!